MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 and the [PowerShell Extension](https://code.visualstudio.com/docs/languages/powershell) for writing and debugging scripts and modules.

-To make the transition to VSCode easier, use the **Enable ISE Mode** function available in the the Command Palette.
+To make the transition to Visual Studio Code easier, use the **Enable ISE Mode** function available in the the Command Palette.
 This function switches VSCode into an ISE-style layout.
 The ISE-style layout give you all the new features and capabilities of PowerShell in a familiar user experience.

 To switch between the default layout and the new ISE layout, press;